Immigration and the war on drugs

 The Supreme Court recognized that although the criminal justice system and civil immigration law are two distinct legal systems, “deportation is nevertheless intimately related to the criminal process.”
 When these two structures interact, the consequences can be very severe.
 In recent years, the federal government has moved away from harsh drug sentences and is working to ease prison-overcrowding.

-Despite these reforms, immigrants are being left behind, and they are still subject to extreme and permanent penalties in the immigration context for even very minor possession offenses.
+Despite reforms, immigrants are being left behind, and they are still subject to extreme and permanent penalties for even very minor possession offenses.
 In October of 2015, the Department of Justice released 6,000 incarcerated individuals early from prison as a result of changes to the federal sentencing guidelines for nonviolent drug offenses.
 However, one-third of those individuals were foreign-born and were deported.